danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 Dagger is a Dependency Injection Framework and there are more like it including Guice and Spring Dependency Injection.

 ***"Why would I ever use this?"***
-To help you facilitate the dependency injection pattern in your code, which helps you test and decouple your code.
+To help you facilitate the Dependency Injection pattern in your code, which helps you test and decouple your code.

 ***"Is it actually this hard to set up?"***
-Yeah, I'd go ahead and say Dagger 2 is a bit hard to set up, but that's because it's based on 100% code generation instead of reflection.
-We make this tradeoff for performance gains on mobile devices.
+Yeah, I'd go ahead and say Dagger 2 is a bit hard to set up, but that's partly because it's based on 100% code generation instead of reflection.
+We make this tradeoff for major performance gains on mobile devices.

 ## Part 2
 Stay tuned for Part 2 where we'll discuss how to configure Dagger 2 in an Android app.